akshatkedia/the-designery/_slides/catanzaro-the-linen-story.markdown

 is button color light: true
 ---

-A coffee table book designed for a premium linen brand.
+A coffee table book designed for<br>a premium linen brand.